JayemG/GDC_TestCase/README.md

 ## --- VI.
 Data Analysis
-For this part of the case, I chose to use a tool I am really comfortable with.
+For this part of the case, I chose to use a tool I am really comfortable with : MyReport (Data and Page).
 In this way you will be able to see what I can achieve with a software I have been using for a while, which I will be able to do with whatever tools you are using, given a little time to get into it.

 You can see the visual analysis here :